 Professional tool to import photos from iPhone to Windows PC

 You may feel the above solutions are complicated.
 Or they just can't help you out of the problem.
 Actually, you can turn to another easy tool to move iPhone photos to your computer.

 Here we recommend a popular and professional tool-AOMEI MBackupper, which can successfully help you to import photos, videos, messages, contacts from an iPhone to a Windows10/8/7 computer.
 It owns various advantages to meet different demands, such as

 Download and install AOMEI MBackupper on your computer, then follow the guide below to import photos from your iPhone to PC.

 Step 1.
 Run AOMEI MBackupper, and select Transfer to Computer on the home screen > Find “iPhone to PC” and click Start Transfer.

 Step 2.
 Click the plus icon to add photos from iPhone.

 Step 3.
 Preview iPhone photos and select ones to transfer.
 Click OK.

 Step 4.
 Click the button Transfer to import photos from iPhone.

 This is done, very simple and convenient.
 Anyone can master it.

 If you encounter an "iPhone not importing photos" problem when importing photos from iPhone to Windows 10/8/7 or not all photos can be imported from iPhone to PC, here are the solutions that have been offered above and you can try them to fix the issue.
-If you are looking for a better way to import iPhone photos to PC, try AOMEI MBackupper, which can import not only photos, but also videos, music, contacts from iPhone to PC or vice versa.
+If you are looking for a better way to import iPhone photos to PC, try AOMEI MBackupper, which can import not only photos, but also, music, and transfer contacts from iPhone to PC or vice versa.